ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 ### What to do when everything seems to be broken?

-1. If you believe that only your environment is broken you can follow the [update environment](##Updating-the-IOOS-environment) instructions from above;
+1. If you believe that only your environment is broken you can follow the [update environment](#updating-the-ioos-environment) instructions from above;
 1. Sometimes conda updates can break backwards compatibility and updating is broken.
 In those cases remove the Miniforge3 directory and perform a fresh install of the new version.
 1. In rare cases you may want to install a frozen version of the environment.
 Like, you need the exact same version that is running on our CIs.
-You can accomplish that by [downloading the lock file your your system](https://github.com/ioos/ioos_code_lab/tree/main/.binder) and issuing the command:
+You can accomplish that by [downloading the lock file your system](https://github.com/ioos/ioos_code_lab/tree/main/.binder) and issuing the command:

 ```shell
 conda create --name IOOS --file .binder/conda-linux-64.lock
 ```

-Be sure to change `Linux` to the appropriated lock file name for your system that you downloaded.
+Be sure to change `linux-64` in the lock file name according to your system (`win-64` or `osx-64`).

 ### conda-lock